 - Resist the urge to crank the AC.
-An example: Sustainable Travel International estimates that 48% of energy used in hotels in Barbados is for air conditioning.
-Plus, the more your body gets used to hot weather, the more comfortable you’ll use without energy-chugging air conditioning, anyway.
+One estimate says 48% of energy used in hotels in Barbados is for air conditioning.
+Plus, the more your body gets used to hot weather, the more comfortable you’ll be without energy-chugging air conditioning, anyway.
 So use it sparingly.

-- Pack a refillable water bottle you’ll actually use, and say no to plastic bottles (even the free ones on the plane).
-Even in places where you can’t drink the tap water, options like the Grayl filtering water bottle, or the LARQ self-cleaning, UV-sanitizing bottle can keep you from creating a constant stream of plastic trash (and sometimes improve the taste of local water).
+- Pack a refillable water bottle, and say no to plastic bottles (even the free ones on the plane).
+In places where you can’t drink the tap water, a filtering water bottle, or a self-cleaning, UV-sanitizing bottle can keep you from creating a constant stream of plastic trash (and sometimes improve the taste of local water).

-- Remember to ask the bartender for no straw (for some reason, this will always be the most difficult one for me).
+- Remember to ask the bartender for no straw.

 What difference does it make?